 When used in combination with counseling and therapy, Vivitrol has been found to significantly reduce the rate of relapse for some alcoholics.
 Even in the most severe cases, Vivitrol is able to at least significantly reduce the number of heavy drinking episodes, maintaining more success towards complete abstinence from alcohol.

 At Sandy’s Place, our staff works together to help you achieve sobriety.
-Our Medical Director, Dr. Joseph DeSanto MD, works closely with clients and staff to ensure the greatest possible chance of becoming sober and maintaining the sobriety for a lifetime.
+Our Medical Director works closely with clients and staff to ensure the greatest possible chance of becoming sober and maintaining the sobriety for a lifetime.